top of page

 Dating back to at least the early fifteenth century we find, amongst others, Antoni Cakie listed on the Militia Roster of 1417.

-The Gozitan connection may explain the the three hills on this coat of arms, which also symbolise safety and protection.
+The Gozitan connection may explain the three hills on this coat of arms, which also symbolise safety and protection.
+Comets are generally associated with hope and prophecy.
+Here they almost certainly imply the holy trinity as well.

 bottom of page